 Students identify potential clinical sites and/or preceptors.
-Students complete the Form and submit it to their Graduate Track Director and the MS Program Coordinator.
+Students make a copy of and complete the Form, then submit it, along with all the preceptor's credentials, as an email attachment to their Graduate Track Director.
 All preceptors and clinical sites are vetted and approved by the Graduate Track Director.
-Following vetting and approval, The Graduate Track Director will communicate approval status to the student.
+Following vetting and approval, the Graduate Track Director will communicate approval status to the student and forward documents to the MS Program Coordinator.
+Students may indicate interest in a placement with a UConn Community Partner Placement by going to https://nursing.uconn.edu/info-for/current-students/forms/ and complete the Application for possible placement with CT-based clinical partners.
+These placements may require an hour or more one way commute.